The homepage of LoveFlutter.com.

 "After a hard day's work, what would you rather watch on TV (sitcoms, documentaries, or reality TV)?"

-Clearly, none of these questions have much to do with how interesting you are.
+Clearly, none of these questions have anything much to do with how interesting you are.
 This test is not going to exclude boring people.
-It may, however, exclude people who aren’t wealthy enough to go abroad three times in six months, or aren't educated enough to be able to speak three languages, or aren't able-bodied enough to be up for gigs and bungee jumps.
-"Interesting" in this case seems to be employed as a synonym for “a middle-class professional with conventional interests.”
+It may, however, exclude people who aren’t wealthy enough to go abroad three times in six months, or educated enough to be able to speak three languages, or able-bodied enough to be up for gigs and bungee jumps.
+"Interesting" in this case seems to be employed as a synonym for “a middle-class professional with conventional interests”.

-He didn't explain what this exploration might involve—a "quirky" bungee jump?—but he did defend his website's screening policy.
-"The 'boring' angle is just what the press have latched onto,” he said.
+He didn't explain what this exploration might involve – a "quirky" bungee jump? – but he did defend his website's screening policy: "The 'boring' angle is just what the press have latched onto!”

-That sounds fair enough, but the wider online dating industry is starting to look as bad for consumers as the self-help market.
-There, accepted best practices have been obfuscated by crowds of market players who sell elaborate solutions based on making people's problems seem more complex than they really are.
-Attaching a voice of "science" to your product—ideally the voice of someone who can spout lots of complicated-sounding words to cover up his lack of ideas—can give you a real edge over your competitors.
+That sounds fair enough, but the wider online dating industry is starting to look as bad for consumers as the wider self-help market.
+There, accepted best practice has been obfuscated by crowds of market players who sell elaborate solutions based on making people's problems seem more complex than they really are.
+Attaching a voice of "science" to your product – ideally the voice of someone who can spout lots of complicated-sounding words to cover up their lack of ideas – can give you a real edge over your competitors.
 Meanwhile, people with real problems are left adrift in a minefield of bad advice, with sites like LoveFlutter only adding to the difficulty of finding companionship in an uncaring universe.

-So what is LoveFlutter's in-house scientist, Dr. Simon Moore—a professional psychologist and member of the British Psychological Society—doing promoting such an enterprise?
-“Surely it's better that trained professionals are offering advice, guidance, and support to such work rather than letting any old person develop unsupported and lay work which no doubt will cause bigger ethical and psychological problems,” he argued when I challenged him.
+So what is LoveFlutter's in-house mind-scientist, Dr Simon Moore – a professional psychologist and member of the British Psychological Society – doing promoting such an enterprise?
+“Surely it's better that trained professionals are offering advice, guidance and support to such work rather than letting any old person develop unsupported and lay work which no doubt will cause bigger ethical and psychological problems,” he argued when I challenged him.